-In order to increase efficiency and deepen cooperation among the EIT KICs, the EIT will promote the development and utilisation of shared services, such as joint procurement systems and sustainability measures, between the KICs.
-In addition, the EIT will facilitate the KICs in exchanging experiences and good practices.
+In order to increase efficiency and deepen cooperation among the EIT KICs, the EIT will promote the development and utilisation of shared services between the KICs, such as joint procurements, audit services, IT systems, consolidation of Co-location Centres, communication activities, dissemination activities etc. In addition, the EIT will facilitate the KICs in exchanging experiences and good practices.

-Action lines Targets Implementation year 2022 2023 2024 Financial support, strategic supervision and guidance ✓ Strengthen innovation ecosystems by providing strategic supervision and financial support to KICs, based on lessons learned Х Х Х (for 2022, see Section III.2, Operational activities II: EIT Impact, priority 2.5 Enhancing impact of the EIT Ecosystem) ✓ Ensure that KICs develop and implement an impactful strategy, progress towards financial sustainability and create interfaces, collaboration and synergies with European Partnerships, and programmes Х X X Enhancing education in the EIT model (for 2022, see Section III.2, Operational activities II: EIT ✓ Implementation of the improved EIT Label Framework, including a more effective quality assurance mechanism, including external recognition and accreditation of the EIT Label X Х Impact, priority 2.1 Deliver impactful education objectives) ✓ Extend the EIT Label to lifelong learning activities involving and reaching out to a wider target group of students, adult learners and institutions X Х Х Enhancing collaboration (for 2022, see: Section III.1 Operational activities I: KICs Impact Operational; Section III.2, Operational ✓ Incentivise strategic and thematic collaboration and support continuous exchanges of knowledge among all KICs through the implementation of cross-KIC Knowledge Triangle integration activities X X X activities II: EIT Impact) ✓ Development and increased use of shared services X Х Х
+Action lines Targets Implei mentation year Action lines Targets 2023 2024 2025 Financial support, strategic Strengthen innovation ecosystems by providing strategic supervision and financial support to KICs, based on lessons learned supervision and guidance ✓ Ensure that KICs develop and implement an impactful strategy, progress towards financial sustainability and create interfaces, collaboration and synergies with European Partnerships, and programmes Enhancing education in the EIT ✓ Implementation of the improved EIT Label Framework, including a more effective quality assurance mechanism model ✓ Extend the EIT Label to lifelong learning activities involving and reaching out to a wider target group of students, adult learners and institutions \boxtimes \boxtimes Enhancing collaboration ✓ Incentivise strategic and thematic collaboration and support continuous exchanges of knowledge among all KICs through the implementation of cross-KIC Knowledge Triangle integration activities ✓ Development and increased use of shared services \boxtimes \boxtimes \boxtimes